sjstretton/screwed/00-Introduction.md

 First, the seas were no longer as plentiful as they once were.
 In the past [when?] the Grand Banks off Newfoundland teemed with fish.
 But overfishing led to a collapse in fish stocks.
 Similarly, the fishermen whilst having a valuable profession, do not own exclusive rights to fish.

 Second, the fishermen lacked economic security in their lives.
 They had to fish or go bust.
 Beyond their own homes, they owned little.
 Their boats were owned by investors who expected a return and did nothing so dangerous as to actually head out to sea.
 An absentee landlord, he simply rented out the boat and lived off the surplus.
 We never meet him but his presence makes himself felt.
-The fishermen were economically expendable, a bit like low value fish that are disposed off the side.
+The fishermen were economically expendable, a bit like low-value fish that are disposed off the side.

 ## Turning Spaceship Earth